X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA11manualtexturecreation.md

 ## Generating terrain

-Before we can handle whether the rocket has collided with the terrain, we need to know the exact coordinates of our terrain, in this game this is rather simple, for each X coordinate of our screen the terrain has a certain Y coordinate.
+Before we can handle whether the rocket has collided with the terrain, we need to know the exact coordinates of our terrain, in this game, this is rather simple, for each X coordinate of our screen the terrain has a certain Y coordinate.

 One terribly wrong approach would be to use the 500 Y coordinates for the foreground texture we’re using at the moment.
-A much better approach is to define the terrain slope ourselves, and from this slope we will create the foreground texture, which we will do here.
+A much better approach is to define the terrain slope ourselves, and from this slope, we will create the foreground texture, which we will do here.

 We will implement this using 2 methods:

 * GenerateTerrainContour which generates the slope, and
 * CreateForeground which creates the foreground texture based on the terrain slope.

-We’ll start with easy methods first to get the mechanism up and working, then in the next chapter we’ll refine both methods to get a nicer result.
+We’ll start with easy methods first to get the mechanism up and working, then in the next chapter, we will refine both methods to get a nicer result.

 The result of the GenerateTerrainContour will be a simple array of *ints*, storing one Y coordinate for each X coordinate of our screen.
 We will need this quite often in our code later on, so let us add it to the variables in the Properties section of our code: